-B.A (Hons) BSc (Hons), Grad Dip Health Services Management, Grad Dip Economics & Health Policy, FACHSM.
+BSc (Hons), Grad Dip Health Services Management, Grad Dip Economics & Health Policy, FACHSM, FIPAA (Vic)

 Anna Burgess was appointed to the HPV Board in July 2014.
-Anna is currently Director Clinical Networks and Cancer & Specialty Programs in the Health Service Performance and Programs Division of the Department of Health and Human Services.
+Anna is currently Director Cancer, Specialty Programs, Medical Research and International Health in the Health and Wellbeing Division of the Department of Health and Human Services.

-Anna has over 25 years' experience in the health system, including executive roles at a number of public health services and 10 years' experience as a board director of three community health services.
+Anna has 30 years' experience in the health system, including executive roles at a number of public health services and 10 years' experience as a Board Director of three community health services.

 Ms Jane Hider